eliezeravihail/Hebrew_Letters_to_Object_detection/README.md

 # Hebrew_Letters_to_Object_detection
-the label is GIMATRYA of this letter
+the labels is GIMATRYA of this letter
 א=1 atc